2/10 WWE SMACKDOWN RESULTS: Keller’s report on Usos vs. Ricochet & Strowman for tag titles, search for Jey Uso, Escobar vs. Moss vs. Rey vs. Kross for IC Title shot - Pro Wrestling Torch

 (5) KARRION KROSS (w/Scarlett) vs. REY MYSTERIO vs. MADCAP MOSS vs. SANTOS ESCOBAR – Winner Earns an Intercontinental Title match

 After several minutes of non-stop action with all four, Rey leaped off the top rope onto Kross.
 Escobar then leaped through the ropes and speared Moss.
-They showed Imperium watching from a luxury suit, then cut to a break with all four down at ringside. [c]
+They showed Imperium watching from a luxury suite, then cut to a break with all four down at ringside. [c]

 Back from the break, Kross was in control.
 Moss, Escobar, and Rey then each got in some offense.
-Escobar scorede a near fall on Kross, but Kross clotheslined him over the top rope to the floor.
+Escobar scored a near fall on Kross, but Kross clotheslined him over the top rope to the floor.
 Rey went for a sunset flip on Kross, but Kross blocked it.
 Rey head scissored Kross into position for a 619 and then landed it.
 Scarlett swept Rey’s leg.
 Cole said it’s a no DQ match so it was perfectly legal.
 (Why is a Fatal Four-way match “anything goes, no DQ.”
 It’s so stupid that’s a thing.)
 Kross gave Rey a Kross Hammer elbow to the back of Rey’s head.
 Escobar yanked Kross out of the ring.
 Moss leaped off the top rope and landed a flying elbow on Rey for a three count.

 WINNER: Moss in 14:00 to earn IC Title match.